amirmasoudabdol/Bilbo/docs/examples/baker_et_al_2012.md

 The researcher always starts by checking the primary outcome, if the selected outcome is not significant and doesn’t have a positive effect (i.e.`"initial_selection_policies": [["id == 2"]]`), she continues with the first hacking strategy.
 Since in strategies 1 and 3, we are not performing any QRPs, this path will not be taken.
 In the case of small studies, the researcher will replicate 5 exact studies, and consequently choose the most desirable outcome among them.
 Her preferences can be seen under `between_replications_selection_policies` parameter.

-??? example "Configuration: _Decision Strategy_"
+??? decisionstrategy "Configuration: _Decision Strategy_"
     ```json
     {
       ...